 We're not far away from peak fall colors here in Hendricks County, Indiana, and since I work for Hendricks County Parks & Recreation, I have a pretty good idea of where to find the beautiful autumn foliage that makes the season so colorful.

-Fall colors generally peak around here during the last few days of October and the first week or so in November, depending on a number of factors, but this year we're expecting the peak a little earlier -- right around the middle of October.
+Fall colors generally peak around here during the last few days of October and the first week or so in November, depending on a number of factor.
 The fall foliage is pretty darn amazing a week before and a week after peak colors.

 For a spot to be a favorite of mine to view fall colors, it has to have one or more trails tucked into some woods so that you get that feeling of being fully enveloped in fall color.
 I'll give you some of my favorites, as well as some other suggestions, and then you go explore for yourself and let me know your favorite spots.

 Some may call shenanigans on this one, since the parks department that I work for operates McCloud Nature Park right outside of North Salem, but McCloud has long been my favorite park in Hendricks County -- even before I began working there.

 McCloud has 6.5 miles of trails that wind through its 232 acres, much of which is wooded with multiple species of trees that gives it a neat multi-colored look in peak season.
 (Insider tip: My favorite trail is Acorn Pass.)

 The park remains a very popular spot for family photos and senior photos.
 Throw in our historic truss bridge, Big Walnut Creek, wetland habitat observation deck and other neat features and programs in the park, and you've got a prime spot to spend your autumn days.